pedaling/class101-dev/content/blog/build-recommend-server-1/en.md

 ```

 **TODO-LIST**

 1. Make a new product dictionary by extracting nouns from ‘title’ and ‘description’.
-2. Regarding ‘title’ and ‘description’, store the top 10 product id and distance value after vectorizing each attribute by TfidVectorizer and calculating the similarity.
+2. Regarding ‘title’ and ‘description’, store the top 10 product id and similarity value after vectorizing each attribute by TfidVectorizer and calculating the similarity.
 3. Measure a similarity ratio between target class and category.
 4. Using 100 sample data, measure a mean value of similarity ratio between target class and category.

 ### Make a new product dictionary by extracting nouns from ‘title’ and ‘description’.